Skip to content

 cat <&3

-SSH downloads and uploads: SCP
+SSH downloads: SCP

 SSH implementation comes with an SCP utility for remote file transfer that, by default, uses the SSH protocol.